Esmail-ibraheem/Tinyllamas/README.md

-# Xllama🦙: Extensible Language Model inspired by the original Llama model.
+# Tinyllamas🦙: Extensible Language Model inspired by the original Llama model.

 ![image](https://github.com/user-attachments/assets/ff0dbf60-15f9-4855-ac40-f7d6c378b91a)

-X-Llama is an advanced language model framework, inspired by the original Llama model but enhanced with additional features such as Grouped Query Attention (GQA), Multi-Head Attention (MHA), and more.
+Tinyllamas is an advanced language model framework, inspired by the original Llama model but enhanced with additional features such as Grouped Query Attention (GQA), Multi-Head Attention (MHA), and more.
 This project aims to provide a flexible and extensible platform for experimenting with various attention mechanisms and building state-of-the-art natural language processing models.

 **_project structure:_**
-The [model](https://github.com/Esmail-ibraheem/X-Llama/blob/main/model.py) was constructed in approximately ~500 lines of code, and you have the model's [configuration](https://github.com/Esmail-ibraheem/X-Llama/blob/main/config.py).
+The [model](https://github.com/Esmail-ibraheem/Tinyllamas/blob/main/model.py) was constructed in approximately ~500 lines of code, and you have the model's [configuration](https://github.com/Esmail-ibraheem/Tinyllamas/blob/main/config.py).
 ```
-X-Llama/
+Tinyllamas/
 │
 ├── images/
 │